Marjorie Midgarden Fragrances Summersent (2007) {Perfume Review & Musings}

 “A short time after she smelled the flower in Chicago, she went to a garden center in New Jersey and bought three plants that she sent home with her perfumer, setting in motion a summer-long treasure hunt for the exact variety of the plant that yielded the memorable scent.
 The perfumer tended the plants and, when they bloomed, extracted the fragrance.
 The first variety of the plant she delivered to the perfumer was not the one that remained so strong in her memory.
 More plants, more blooms followed and the ‘winning’ sample was in her hands by the end of July.”

 The first thing one notices is the packaging, which clearly aims to create synergia with the perfume in a more forceful way than is usual.
-The bottle for the parfum is precious, oozing with an updated Victorian charm that is a throwback to an era that dreamt about faeries and in which many hoped to be dusted with their gold.
+The bottle for the parfum is precious, oozing with an updated Victorian charm which is a throwback to an era that dreamt about faeries.

 Summersent feels at once familiar and different.
 The general personality of the perfume is a white jasmine floral composition in which a pungent indolic Italian jasmine with honeyed accents dominates at first.
 It reminds us most closely of Ozbek by Rifat Ozbek with this general idea of a heady lush white floral sweetened by honey and Tonka and with a dash of mystery.
 Like Summersent, it incorporated for the first time an unusual note, blue hyacinth.
 Summersent is more subtle and ultimately distinctive with a more ethereal quality about it that feels special.